GisleGaren/GisleGaren.github.io/index.markdown

   <img src="/images/suvContributingFactors.png"
        alt="SUV Contributing Factors"
        style="width: 40vw; display: block; margin: auto; border-radius: 10px;" />
        <p>A common theme of driver inattention and distractions seem to be standard amongst all modes of transport.
+This makes sense as being on the phone or maybe adjusting the radio for even a split second can mean the difference between life or death.
 Being patient by yielding when in douby and keep distance from other vehicles when driving is key with avoiding accidents in SUVs.</p>
 </div>

 <!-- Sedan -->